Build self-esteem in your teenager: Have you ever tried convincing your teen to participate in a certain competition or events?

 - More prone to peer pressures and being bullied.

 - Lacks motivation to pursue or complete things.
-Lacks courage and is less risk taking.
+Lacks courage and is less risk averse.

 - Involves in sad fishing to get more attention.